Valparaiso, Santiago and Central Valley, Chile

 Valparaiso is a year round destination.
 From October to March, it’s sunny and temperatures range from 18-28C; the months of April to September bring winter rain and mild temperatures ranging between 10-22C.
 Morning fog is common this close to the ocean.

-The brightly colored Palacio Astoreca is a beautifully restored Victorian mansion and 23 room boutique hotel in the coastal UNESCO town of Valparaiso.
+The brightly coloured Palacio Astoreca is a beautifully restored Victorian mansion and 23 room boutique hotel in the coastal UNESCO town of Valparaiso.
 The hotel has a superb location set up on the crest of Cerro Alegre overlooking the picturesque bay.

 Valparaiso is the cultural city of Chile, home to what was once a key port before the Panama canal was built.
-It is dotted with colored houses, cobbled streets and bursting with history making it an interesting and beautiful destination.
+It is dotted with coloured houses, cobbled streets and bursting with history making it an interesting and beautiful destination.

 The palace itself has been restored to encompass its previous glamour with modern amenities, once a national monument its history has not been lost in its transformation into a luxury boutique hotel and member of prestigious Relais & Chateaux.
 The palace has an elegant and cosmopolitan essence with stunning views across the hills and restored local antiques found throughout.